-- (1) For fiscal 2020, shows incentive compensation awards under the Annual Incentive Plan and bonuses, in each case as preliminarily determined by the Compensation Committee subject to discretionary adjustment.
-The Compensation Committee has determined to not pay these amounts at this time.
-If the Compensation Committee determines in its sole discretion to pay all or any portion of these bonus amounts, it will do so no later than December 31, 2020. - Amounts in these columns present the aggregate grant date fair value of stock and option awards granted during the relevant fiscal years computed in accordance with Financial Accounting Standards Board Accounting Standard Codification Topic 718, Compensation-Stock Compensation ("FASB ASC 718").
+- (3) Amounts in these columns present the aggregate grant date fair value of stock and option awards granted during the relevant fiscal years computed in accordance with Financial Accounting Standards Board Accounting Standard Codification Topic 718, Compensation-Stock Compensation ("FASB ASC 718").
 These amounts do not reflect whether the recipient has actually realized or will realize a financial benefit from the awards (such as by exercising stock options).
 For performance-based awards included in the "Stock Awards" column, the grant date fair value assumes that the Company achieves target performance measures for the applicable performance periods rather than the maximum potential value.
-Please refer to "-Compensation Discussion and Analysis-Long-Term Equity-Based Compensation" beginning on page 34 of this Proxy Statement for a description of the performance vesting restricted stock units, stock options and time vesting restricted stock units (see footnote 4 below for the maximum potential value of the performance vesting restricted stock units).
-For information on the valuation assumptions used in these computations, see Note 19 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for fiscal 2020.
-The terms applicable to the stock awards and the option awards granted for fiscal 2020 are set forth below in the Grant of Plan-Based Awards Table. - (3) All Other Compensation for fiscal 2020 consists of (i) Company contributions to the Dycom Industries, Inc. Retirement Savings Plan (Mr. Nielsen \$4,243; Mr. DeFerrari \$2,325; Mr. Estes \$3,320; Mr. Horton \$2,791; Mr. Urness \$4,577); and (ii) premiums paid by the Company for group term life and long-term disability insurance (Mr. Nielsen \$1,392; Mr. DeFerrari \$1,332; Mr. Estes \$4,314; Mr. Horton \$1,332; Mr. Urness \$1,332). - (4) The maximum potential grant date fair value for the fiscal 2020 performance vesting restricted stock units in the "Stock Awards" column was as follows: Mr. Nielsen \$1,925,713; Mr. DeFerrari \$1,372,779; Mr. Estes \$2,268,517; and Mr. Horton \$494,314; and Mr. Urness \$726,863.
+Please refer to "-Compensation Discussion and Analysis-Long-Term Equity-Based Compensation" beginning on page 36 of this Proxy Statement for a description of the performance vesting restricted stock units, stock options and time vesting restricted stock units (see footnote 4 below for the maximum potential value of the performance vesting restricted stock units).
+For information on the valuation assumptions used in these computations, see Note 19 to the Consolidated Financial Statements included in the Company's Annual Report on Form 10-K for fiscal 2021.
+The terms applicable to the stock awards and the option awards granted for fiscal 2021 are set forth below in the Grant of Plan-Based Awards Table. - (4) The maximum potential grant date fair value for the fiscal 2021 performance vesting restricted stock units in the "Stock Awards" column for Mr. Nielsen was \$1,648,281.
 The number of performance vesting restricted stock units that will vest could be zero, depending on performance over the relevant period.
-The value realized of any units that vest will depend on the stock price at the time of vesting. - (5) The grant date fair value for the fiscal 2020 time vesting restricted stock units included in the "Stock Awards" column was as follows: Mr. Nielsen \$472,493; Mr. DeFerrari \$224,555; Mr. Estes \$278,305; Mr. Horton \$80,854; and Mr. Urness \$114,666.
-The value realized will depend on the stock price at the time of vesting.

-- (6) Represents total of all columns in table. - (7) Mr. Horton commenced his employment with the Company on September 4, 2018.
-Mr. Urness commenced his employment with the Company on October 29, 2018.
+The value realized of any units that vest will depend on the stock price at the time of vesting. - (5) The grant date fair value for the fiscal 2021 time vesting restricted stock units included in the "Stock Awards" column was as follows: Mr. Nielsen - \$407,279; Mr. DeFerrari - \$827,007; Mr. Estes - \$1,199,429; Mr. Peyovich - \$1,399,534; and Mr. Urness - \$507,099.
+The value realized will depend on the stock price at the time of vesting. - (6) All Other Compensation for fiscal 2021 consists of (i) Company contributions to the Dycom Industries, Inc. Retirement Savings Plan (Mr. Nielsen - \$3,063; Mr. DeFerrari - \$2,688; Mr. Estes - \$3,877; Mr. Urness - \$2,446; (ii) premiums paid by the Company for group term life and long-term disability insurance (Mr. Nielsen - \$1,392; Mr. DeFerrari - \$1,332; Mr. Estes - \$4,314; Mr. Peyovich - \$111; Mr. Urness - \$1,332); and (iii) Company reimbursement of relocation expenses (Mr. Peyovich - \$273,661). - (7) Represents total of all columns in table. - (8) Mr. Peyovich commenced his employment with the Company on January 6, 2021.